Acupuncture Kangaroo Point

 How does Acupuncture work?

-From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
+Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
 As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
 It was applied to precisely placed points on the body that had the most energy.
-Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
-It also encouraged the system or area to heal and regain normal function.
+The energy could move more easily, which allowed for a fresh lease of life to the affected area.
+This encouraged the body to recover itself and restore its normal functions.

 Residents in Wishart, Carindale, Holland Park, Mansfield, Robertson and surrounding areas are included in the places we offer our acupuncture services.